foxjordan/fetch-rewards-exercise/README.md

 ## Testing

 * Testing was performed using the webhook.site API.
-* Accessibility tested using VoiceOver on MacOS.
+* Basic Accessibility tested using VoiceOver on MacOS.